Keith David

+In July 2025, David was selected to receive a star on the Hollywood Walk of Fame in 2026.

 Early life and education

-David was born June 4, 1956, in Harlem, New York City, and raised in Corona, Queens.
+David was born June 4, 1956, in Harlem and raised in Corona, Queens, New York City.
 His mother, Dolores (née Dickenson), was a manager at New York Telephone, and his father, Lester Williams, worked as a director of payroll operations.

 He initially intended to become an actor after playing the Cowardly Lion in a school production of The Wizard of Oz and went on to study at Manhattan's High School of Performing Arts.
 He attended the Juilliard School's Drama Division (1975–1979, Group 8) where he graduated with a Bachelor of Fine Arts degree in 1979.

 Career

 Film and television

 In 1980–81, David toured the country with John Houseman's The Acting Company in productions of A Midsummer Night's Dream and Samuel Beckett's Waiting for Godot.
 Less than two years later, he went on to star as Childs, opposite Kurt Russell in John Carpenter's The Thing, starting his lengthy on-screen career.
 In the 1980s run of Mister Rogers' Neighborhood, he portrayed Keith the Southwood Carpenter in the Neighborhood of Make-Believe segments.
 He also played Keith, the game coin collector in an episode where Rogers and a small child learn to play the arcade game Donkey Kong.